 Indexing queue logs

-To determine how well your indexing queue is performing, you can review the
+To check the performance of your indexing queue, you can review the table

-algolia_queue_runner indexer, whether it comes from the cronjob or a manual run.
+algolia_queue_runner indexer, whether from the cron job or a manual run.

 If you’re performing well under the recommended duration, you can increase the number of processed jobs to optimize your queue runner.
 You can find this setting in Stores > Configuration > Algolia Search > Indexing queue / Cron > Number of jobs to run each time the cron is run.

-If you’re performing over the recommended time, we recommend that you reduce the number of processed jobs.
+Likewise, if you’re performing over the recommended time, you should reduce the number of processed jobs.

-Available in version 1.13.0, you can find the indexing queue logs in the Magento back office, by going to Stores > Algolia Search > Indexing Queue > See Run Logs.
+To see the indexing queue logs, go to Stores > Algolia Search > Indexing Queue > See Run Logs in the Magento dashboard.